Pablolararoloff/ChatApp/README.md

 # Chat Application

-This is a React Native chat application that allows users to communicate in real-time.
+This is a React Native demo chat application that allows users to communicate in real-time.
 It features customizable backgrounds for chat screens and uses `react-native-gifted-chat` for the chat interface.

 ## Features